ISO Invariance Explained

 That’s true, those cameras have very odd QE numbers.
 The read noise charts for at least the cameras I looked at were within the realm of expectation, but I agree that they seem more questionable when the QE numbers are so off!
 I will see if I can find another list of these measurements for a lot of cameras — Sensorgen was the main source I found earlier, but you are right, it is not ideal.
 In this case, the best method is just to take photos and test for yourself.

-Ok, I found a better one (http://photonstophotos.net/Charts/RN_e.htm) and have updated the article.
+Ok, I found a better one (photonstophotos.net/Charts/RN_e.htm) and have updated the article.

 a typo for my former comment, I mean I would not trust